Of all the spaces and/or items in one’s home, craft rooms and their supplies are notorious for becoming disorganized. And it’s easy to understand why.

 Again, note where your outlets are located and make a plan to add the type of lighting you need and where it should be placed.

-Lighting can include portable lamps with magnification, recessed lighting, and if possible, try to use LED-equipped lighting.
+Lighting can include portable lamps with magnification, and recessed lighting, and if possible, try to use LED-equipped lighting.
 Try to place your workstation directly under any overhead lighting (most are located in the center of the ceiling).

 Storing and Organizing